The Neuroscience Behind Narrow-Mindedness

 Another study in the *Journal of Experimental Social Psychology* highlighted that even subtle environmental cues, such as the presence of a judgmental observer, can significantly reduce creative output.

-It’s only when we are free from the pressures that trigger the fight-or-flight response, that our brains feel safe enough to enter a state of "flow"—a psychological state characterized by deep focus, effortless action, and heightened creativity.
+That might sound a bit dramatic, but as educators, co-artists, and collaborators, I think we bear the responsibility of co-creating the ecosystem necessary for healthy brains to function at their creative best.
+It’s only when we are free from the pressures that trigger the fight-or-flight response that our brains feel safe enough to enter a state of "flow"—a psychological state characterized by deep focus, effortless action, and heightened creativity.

 Freedom Through Discipline: The Foundation of True Artistic Expression

-It is important to clarify that artistic freedom should not be mistaken for an excuse to bypass discipline, training, or the pursuit of mastery in one's craft.
+It is important to clarify that creative freedom should not be mistaken for an excuse to bypass discipline, training, or the pursuit of mastery in one's craft.
 While the act of creation requires a sense of freedom and psychological safety, it presupposes that the artist or musician has "paid their dues," as jazz musicians often say.

-True artistic freedom, is not the absence of discipline but its culmination—a dynamic interplay between mastery and spontaneity that allows the artist to push boundaries without losing touch with the craft’s traditions and technical foundations.
+True artistic freedom is not the absence of discipline but its culmination.
+A dynamic interplay between mastery and spontaneity that allows the artist to push boundaries without losing touch with the craft’s traditions and technical foundations.

 Cultivating Creative Environments: Solutions and Strategies

 Yes.
-And that’s the good news.
+That’s the good news.

 Here are some strategies to do so.